 - Make a space in your home where you can relax.

 Add your ideas for ways to relax in the comments.
-We would love to hear them.
+We would love to hear them and it might help someone else too.

 The important thing is once you build relaxation into your life, it becomes a habit.
 You mind understands what is required and does it for you more easily.
 It will soon be second nature:)